EdgerLab/TE_Density_Old/README.md

 it for H4, you just need to make the selection at the bottom of Density_Expression.
 You still need the appropriate mRNA files, gtf files, and the gff of transposons.

+7. To get up and running, unzip the TE_Bank, mRNA_Bank, and Gene_Bank to get all the requisite starting files.